sensorium-competition/experanto/README.md

 # Experanto

-A Python package for interpolating recordings and stimuli in neuroscience experiments.
-Experanto provides a unified interface to load experimental data from multiple sessions and create efficient PyTorch dataloaders for machine learning applications.
+Experanto is a Python package designed for interpolating recordings and stimuli in neuroscience experiments.
+It enables users to load single or multiple experiments and create efficient dataloaders for machine learning applications.

 ## Features